-- A. Officers whose actions have resulted in or alleged to have resulted in injury or death of another person, are required, after securing the person, to provide medical aid if necessary and ensure their body worn camera is recording to document the injuries or alleged injuries. - B. A medical unit will be required if the subject needs further medical care.
+- A. Officers whose actions have resulted in or alleged to have resulted in injury or death of another person, are required, after securing the person, to promptly provide medical aid if necessary and ensure their body worn camera is recording to document the injuries or alleged injuries. - B. Communications will be notified to request additional resources if needed such as Fire/EMS when obvious severe injuries have occurred, medical distress is apparent, or any individual is unconscious.
 If needed, the officer(s) will transport the subject to the nearest medical facility for treatment based on the existing circumstances, when reasonable. - C. Officers have an affirmative duty to care for persons in their custody.
 Officers and supervisors are responsible for providing or obtaining appropriate medical attention to any person in their custody who is injured or complains of injury.
-This pertains whether injuries preceded custody, occurred during apprehension, or were sustained during custody, even if the arrested persons are believed to be feigning an injury, officers should still take the complaint serious and ensure medical attention is given. - 1.
+This pertains whether injuries preceded custody, occurred during apprehension, or were sustained during custody, even if the arrested persons are believed to be feigning an injury, officers should still take the complaint serious and ensure medical attention is given.

 Additionally, officers have an affirmative duty to provide or obtain medical attention for members of the public who are injured because of police involved actions.
 Officers restraining a subject should be cognizant of, and avoid, positional asphyxia.
 This department prohibits prolonged face-down prone restraint.
 The officer should properly restrain the subject and place the subject in an upright position (sitting or standing) or side laying position.